Shen-Language/shen-cl/README.md

 ## Releases

 Archives of pre-built binaries are created using the `make release` command.
-They will appear under `release/`.
+They will appear under `release/`, named with the operating system and current git tag or short commit hash.

 Currently, only the license file and the SBCL build are included (named `shen[.exe]`).

-The archive is named `shen-cl-$(os)-prebuilt-$(current git tag or short commit hash).$(ext)`.

 Each tagged release on the project downloads page should have a set of pre-built archives.
-Be sure to checkout, build and archive that specific commit.
+Be sure to archive the build of that specific commit, like this:

-Example:

 ```shell
 make pure